Cai Shun: Club career

 In June 2012, Cai transferred to China League One side Wuhan Zall.
 He would eventually make his league debut for Wuhan on 3 November 2013 in a game against Guangzhou Evergrande, coming on as a substitute for Kang Zhenjie in the 80th minute.

 In 2015, Cai signed for Hainan Seamen.

+After the retirement as player, Cai started his coaching career in Wuhan Three Towns youth teams.